unform/unform/.github/CONTRIBUTING.md

 [`good first issue`](https://github.com/Rocketseat/unform/labels/good%20first%20issue)
 labels are especially useful.

-You may find an issue is assigned.
+You may find an issue that is assigned.
 Please double-check before starting on this issue because somebody else is likely already working on it.

 #### Dev environment